Girl Reading a Letter at

 Public demonstration of affection was not limited to married couples.
 Public kissing, candid speech, unaccompanied promenades struck foreign men, and especially the French, as shockingly improper even though they were repeatedly assured of the impregnable chastity of the married woman.

 The jacket is painted with extraordinary vigor.
 The high relief paint (impasto) of the illuminated portion of the garment attracts the viewer's eye and makes it sparkle with life.
 The famous pointillés, or spherical dabs of thick opaque paint, make their first appearance in Vermeer's work.
 Many critics believe that they suggest the use of the camera obscura, a kind of primitive photographic camera which was known and used by more than one painter of Vermeer's time.

-The lion's-head finial chairs which appear, in various styles, in Vermeer's compositions are found in a great number of genre interior paintings of the time.
+The so-called Spanish chairs, which appear in various styles in Vermeer's compositions, are found in a great number of genre interior paintings of the time.
 Two such chairs can be seen in Pieter de Hooch's The Bedroom (see image left).
 An identical one, with a lozenge motif, will be represented in Vermeer's Officer and Laughing Girl of a few years later.
 Very few of these actual chairs have survived.
 Some are still housed in Prinsenhof Museum in Delft or the Rijksmuseum.

 The so-called "Turkish carpets" (the term Turkish was used for anything that was imported from the Middle East) can be seen in an extraordinary number of Dutch genre paintings of the time.
 These carpets were one of the many exotic imports which appealed to the 17th-century Dutch.
 However, in depictions of the time they rarely appear placed on the floor, most probably because they were considered too precious to be soiled.
 It must have been their colorful patterns and plush texture that gave an opportunity to sho off the artists' mimetic abilities and create more luxurious environments which would appeal to upper-class purchasers.